The Vasa Museum in Stockholm is one of a kind. It’s the only place in the world where you can see a completely authentic 17th century Swedish warship.

 Admission for adults is 130 SEK (approximately $15US).
 Children and adolescents up to 18 get free entry, and students with valid student ID pay 100 SEK.

-It’s currently impossible to buy Vasa Museum tickets on the Vasamuseet website.
+It’s not possible to buy Vasa Museum tickets on the Vasamuseet website in advance.

 If you’re traveling in low season, like we were, buying tickets in person is super fast and easy.
 Unless you plan to take a tour, you can literally just show up and be inside admiring the Swedish warship Vasa within minutes.